scothew/s3management/lab3/README.md

 * **Change the storage class of an existing object** by making a copy of the object using the PUT Object - Copy API.
 * **Object Lifecycle Management**

-### Changing Storage Class on an Existing Object via the Console
+### Changing the Storage Class on an Existing Object via the Console
 1. Go to the S3 console, select your S3 bucket, and go to the Lab3 prefix (folder)
 2. Note that the first three objects have **standard** for their object class.
 3. Click on the first object _**file001.bin**_ to open up the object details view